-4.6 Results of Screening for Eligibility and Suitability for Tenancy
+4.5 Results of Screening for Eligibility and Suitability for Tenancy

 When the CHA has made a determination that an applicant is eligible and suitable, thereby satisfying all requirements for admission, the CHA shall notify the applicant of the approximate time when a unit will be offered to the family.
-The CHA reserves the right to verify an applicant’s eligibility and/or suitability at any time prior to the placement of a family in a CHA community.
+The CHA reserves the right to verify an applicant’s eligibility and/or suitability at any time prior to the execution of a lease.
 At admission, the CHA shall provide new residents with a Notice of Occupancy Rights under the Violence Against Women Act (VAWA)(HUD Form 5380, with extra CHA content).

 When the CHA has made a determination that an applicant is ineligible and/or unsuitable for the Program, the CHA shall provide prompt written notice of a decision denying assistance to an applicant.
 This notice shall contain a brief statement of the reasons for the CHA’s decision, and shall include the Notice of Occupancy Rights under the Violence Against Women Act (HUD Form 5380, with extra CHA content).
 The notice will also state that the applicant may request an informal hearing in writing within fourteen (14) days of the date of the notice.
 The CHA shall provide the applicant with the opportunity within a reasonable time period, to request an informal hearing on the determination.
 If the applicant fails to request a hearing within the prescribed time period, the CHA will remove the applicant’s name from the waiting list(s).